Montessori Mom

 Print out the highlighted shapes above, cut out the circles, rectangles and triangles in their original forms.
 You can add more dimension by cutting the shapes in halves or quarters.

 Use a straight edge or ruler, a compass and protractor to make your own unique shapes.
-Trace old CDs to make different shapes such as a circle, arch, half circle and spiral type shapes.
+Trace old cds to make different shapes such as a circle, arch, half circle, and spiral type shapes.
 Use an old CD case to trace squares.
 The squares can be cut into rectangles, triangles and other interesting shapes.
 Use sauce pan lids for younger children to trace.

 Trace your child's hands, arms, legs, feet and toes to make interesting designs.